 Gloria Watkins attended racially-segregated public schools in Hopkinsville as a child.
-She performed poetry readings for her church community and was heavily influenced by her great-grandmother, Bell Hooks, who was known for her sharp opinions.
+She performed poetry readings for her church community and was heavily influenced by her maternal great-grandmother, Bell Blair Hooks, who was known for her sharp opinions.
 As a writer, she chose the pseudonym bell hooks in tribute to her mother and great-grandmother.
 She decided not to capitalize her new name to place focus on her work rather than her name, on her ideas rather than her personality.

 Watkins attended Stanford University on scholarship.
-She graduated in 1973 and went to The University of Wisconsin at Madison, where she earned a Master’s degree in English literature in 1976.
+She graduated in 1973 and went to the University of Wisconsin at Madison, where she earned a master’s degree in English literature in 1976.
 In 1983, she obtained her Ph.D. at the University of California-Santa Cruz, having completed her dissertation on the work of novelist Toni Morrison.

-Hooks accepted a joint appointment in English and African American studies at Yale University in 1985.
-In 1988 she began teaching at Oberlin College in Ohio.
+hooks accepted a joint appointment in English and African American studies at Yale University in 1985.
+In 1988, she began teaching at Oberlin College in Ohio.
 In 1989, she published Talking Back: Thinking Feminist, Thinking Black, which focused on the impact of white imperialist, patriarchal domination in daily life.
 In 1994, she accepted the prestigious Distinguished Lecturer of English Literature post at the City College of New York.

 A passionate scholar, hooks was among the leading public intellectuals of her generation.
 She published over forty books and scholarly articles, on topics such as masculinity and patriarchy, self-help and engaged pedagogy, feminist consciousness and community creation, and representation and politics.